Dr Lulu He

 Bushfire ScientistQueensland Fire Department

 Lulu graduated with her PhD from University of Queensland in 2020.
 She has worked at the Natural Hazards Research Group led by Professor Holger Maier at University of Adelaide.
 In 2023, Lulu joined Queensland Fire Department where she holds a position as Principal Scientist of the Bushfire Resilient Communities (BRC) Unit.
-She works with Executive Manager Robert Preston in leading Bushfire and Vegetation Hazard Mapping Projects.
+She works with Executive Manager Robert Preston leading Bushfire and Vegetation Hazard Mapping Projects.